 THC gummies are nothing new to the market; however, seeing Delta 9 Gummies from hemp-derived material is somewhat a more recent trend we see.
 Just a year ago, from writing this post, you didn’t see any Deltra 9 gummies on the market that was hemp-derived; it was more labeled as Full-spectrum gummies where D9 was part of the natural blend.

 With Delta 8 becoming so popular, the focus shifted from being a full spectrum gummy to being a Delta 9 THC gummy.
-For example, we offer 10mg Delta 9 THC gummies that are still compliant.
+For example, we offer 10mg and 25mg Delta 9 THC gummies that are still compliant.
 How, you might ask?
 Well, it all comes down to the total dry weight of the product itself.

 Do Delta-9 THC gummies get you high?